 We’ve been testing out places to eat and things to do in the area.
 We’d definitely say it’s worth a trip for a long weekend or a week, particularly if you’re into walking, tantric harp-playing or decent food.
-There’s always something going on – from live music at the Trades Club to the amazing Handmade Parade and internationally up-there and out-there Arts Festival.
-Burlesque Festival, Todmorden Folk Festival, Hebden Folk Roots Festival…..and much, much more!
+There’s always something going on – from live music at the Trades Club to the amazing Handmade Parade.
+There’s also a Burlesque Festival, Todmorden Folk Festival, Hebden Folk Roots Festival…..and much, much more!
 The just-mentioned Todmorden, Hebden’s neighbour down the valley, is quietly quirkifying too, though there’s a slightly grittier edge (not that HB is gritless, of course.
 This is West Yorkshire).

 What to see and do in the area:

 - Walk – there are lots of trails and walks, including part of the Pennine Way and Calderdale Way, and make sure you visit Hardcastle Crags, the gorgeous National Trust woodland and river